Skin concerns

 What are the different types of dark circles?

 We distinguish between blue and brown circles.
-The former are due to stagnating (purple) blood pigment in this area of the face where blood micro-circulation is more difficult.
-The latter are the consequence of the significant breakdown of proteins and lipids that accumulate under the eye, most often caused by behavioural factors.
+The former are due to stagnating (purple) blood pigment in this area of the face, where blood micro-circulation is more difficult.
+The latter are the consequence of the significant breakdown of proteins and lipids that accumulate under the eye, most often caused by behavioral factors.
 Some skin types are more prone to red eye contour and dark circles due to their pigmentation.